-As a home inspector, I would guess that of the all the deals “I’ve purportedly killed” over the past 31 years, most of them would likely be based on problems that I found beneath the home or inside the attic space—places which are seldom visited by the homeowner.
+As a home inspector, I would guess that of the all the deals “I’ve purportedly killed” over the past three decades, most of them would likely be based on problems that I found beneath the home or inside the attic space—places which are seldom visited by the homeowner.
 Whenever I found a problem and explained it to the buyer, he naturally became alarmed.
 When the Realtor told the seller, he became offended, and the next thing (it seemed), everyone was mad at each other.

 Why I Hate Crawl Space Inspections!